meceqs/meceqs/docs/typed-handling.md

 ## Interceptors

-In contrast to regular filters, interceptors have access to the `HandleContext`.
+In contrast to regular middleware, interceptors have access to the `HandleContext`.
 Since this context contains metadata about the handle method and class, interceptors can read custom attributes from the method/class to implement attribute-based aspect oriented programming concepts like authorization, transaction handling etc.